 Very often psychiatrists and psychologists will work together.
 They rely on each other’s expertise to treat you in the most effective way possible.

 Psychiatry of the Palm Beaches can help you address many of life’s mental health problems.
 Call us to make an appointment and find out more about how we can help you get to a better way of being.
 Call us now or book an appointment today.
 We have several convenient locations to serve you.
-We serve patients from Boynton Beach FL, Palm Beach Gardens FL, Stuart, FL, Wellington, FL, Jupiter FL, Lake Worth FL, West Palm Beach FL, Delray Beach FL, Riviera Beach FL, Century Village FL, Lake Park FL, Forth Piece North, FL, Lakewood Park, FL, Westlake, FL, Loxahatchee Groves, FL, and North Palm Beach FL.
+We serve patients from Boynton Beach FL, Delray Beach FL, Palm Beach Gardens FL, Jupiter FL, Stuart FL, Palm City FL, Royal Palm Beach FL, Wellington FL, Vero Beach FL, Citrus Ridge FL, Plantation FL, Sunrise FL, Jacksonville FL, Riverside FL, and surrounding areas.